-- At the entrance to a building is a camera-based entry authorization system.
-The camera takes a picture of the entering individual – and the picture is analyzed to determine whether the individual should be granted entry
+The camera takes a picture of the individual which is then analyzed to determine whether or not the individual should be granted entry.

 Hardware and Software Configuration

-The overall reference configuration is shown in Figure 1
+The overall reference configuration shown in Figure 1 illustrates the following:

-- The image data incoming from the real-time camera Prediction System which analyzes the images and makes decisions on whether to accept or reject the individuals
+- The image data incoming from the real-time camera prediction system which analyzes the images and decide whether to accept or reject the individuals

-The software components of the reference design include the ParallelM MLOps Center solution for production Machine Learning Management, the TensorFlow analytic engine for the deep learning training and the Flink Analytic Engine for the deep learning real-time prediction.
-Each of these is described briefly below.
+The software components of the reference design include the ParallelM MLOps Center solution for Machine Learning management in production, the TensorFlow analytics engine for the Deep Learning training and the Flink Analytic Engine for the Deep Learning in real-time prediction, each of which is described briefly below:

-- TensorFlow: TensorFlow is an open source software library developed by the Google Brain team for the purpose of conducting machine learning and deep neural networks research.
-The library performs numerical computation by using data flow graphs, where the nodes in the graph represent mathematical operations and the graph edges represent the multidimensional data arrays (tensors) which communicate between the nodes.
-In order to use TensorFlow with GPU & RDMA support, you must have an NVIDIA GPU (minimum compute capability of 3.0) & Mellanox network (Infiniband or Ethernet).
+The library performs numerical computation using data flow graphs, where the nodes in the graph represent mathematical operations and the graph edges represent the multidimensional data arrays (tensors) which communicate between the nodes.
+To use TensorFlow with GPU & RDMA support, the system must be running both an NVIDIA GPU (minimum compute capability of 3.0) and a Mellanox network (Infiniband or Ethernet).

-The hardware configuration includes the Training System (composed of the Network, the Parameter Server, and 4 Worker Servers), the Prediction System (composed of one Prediction Server).
+The hardware configuration includes the Training System (composed of the Network, the Parameter Server, and 4 Worker Servers) and the Prediction System (composed of one Prediction Server).

-- The configurations of the Training System that includes network, Parameter Server and Worker Servers are shown in Figure 2
+- The configurations of the Training System includes network, Parameter Server and Worker Servers as shown in Figure 2

 - The configuration for Prediction System is same as the Worker Servers